A BEGINNER'S GUIDE TO ROASTING YOUR OWN COFFEE

 Roasting your own coffee at home is an adventurous way to enhance your everyday coffee ritual.
 It's the ultimate DIY experience!
 But it can quickly get complicated, and there are tons of different factors that play a role in getting it right.
 There are full on coffee roasting schools now; it's being elevated to rocket science levels out there.
 You can get technical, but it's also still really fun at the basic level.
 We're going to give you some of those basics here, and we welcome questions and advice (just shoot us an email).

 There are many different ways to roast your own coffee at home: hot air poppers, woks on the stove top, in the oven, and many home roaster machines now on the market.
 Some methods are more difficult than others.
-What each of these methods has in common is:
+What all of these methods have in common are:

-- keeping the roasting beans in motion and
+- keeping the beans in motion during roasting

 - bringing the coffee through the four stages of the roasting process.